Passing HTML Into the Page

 Example - 'dbr.http.get' and 'dbr.http.post'

-Commands allow for you to make HTTP POST and HTTP GET calls and optionally returns results.
-The result can be shown in the report directly, passed into a template, or pass into a linked report as a parameter.
+Commands allow you to make HTTP POST and HTTP GET calls, optionally returning results.
+The result can be saved to the database, shown directly in the report, passed into a template, or passed into a linked report as a parameter.

 Parameters named user and pass will be used as username and password for HTTP authentication.